mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 addGenerator!(analysis; label = "Generator 3", bus = "Bus 1", maxActive = 0.2, status = 1)
 nothing # hide
 ```
-This command adds both a new variables and the corresponding box constraints to the optimization model.
+This command adds both new variables and the corresponding box constraints to the optimization model.

 To confirm that the variable has been successfully added, you can use the following function:
 ```@repl acopf